-They internally are thinking, “I know this song, I want to sing along!” or, “This is my jam, I know when to dance and when to FREEZE!”
-When they have this confidence, they are willing to try new things and that is the basis for growth.
-That’s what we use that music throughout the session and ask you to have fun together at home too!
+They internally are thinking, “I know this song; I want to sing along!” or, “This is my jam; I know when to dance and when to FREEZE!”
+When they have this confidence, they are willing to try new things, and that is the basis for growth.
+That’s why we use that music throughout the session and ask you to have fun together at home too!

 As a mom, I know how hard it is to make commitments, to block off the same day/time each week, knowing that kids throw off most plans we make.

 (I’ve been there myself while trying to get to the same class commitment each week.
 It was either a sleepless night or someone pooping right as I was getting out the door to get to the same class commitment each week.)